 Uttarakhand, situated in northern India, is a tourist hub that attracts travellers from all over the world.
 Known as the Land of Gods, Uttrakhand is considered a paradise on earth for its out of the world scenic beauty.

 The state is bordered by Tibet on the north and Nepal on the east.
 The Indian state of Uttar Pradesh lies on the south border and Himachal Pradesh on the north-west border.
-Originally known as Uttaranchal, the state was renamed as Uttrakhand in January 2007.
-The state has 13 districts, which are grouped into two major divisions, Kumaon and Garhwal based on their historic divisions as the Kingdoms of Kumaon and Garhwal.
+Originally known as Uttaranchal, the state was renamed Uttrakhand in January 2007.
+The state has 13 districts, which are grouped into two major divisions, Kumaon and Garhwal, based on their historic divisions as the kingdoms of Kumaon and Garhwal.

-There is a never ending list of tourist attractions waiting in the 13 scenic districts of Uttarakhand.
-The list is still increasing in length with the constant discovery new and exotic destinations.
-From worship to sightseeing to trekking and rafting, each tourist hotspot offers a vast range of pilgrimage sites, beautiful sceneries, and exciting activities to travellers to the state.
+There is a never-ending list of tourist attractions waiting in the 13 scenic districts of Uttarakhand.
+The list is still increasing in length with the constant discovery of new and exotic destinations.
+From worship to sightseeing to trekking and rafting, each tourist hotspot offers a vast range of pilgrimage sites, beautiful sceneries and exciting activities to the travellers in the state.

-Kausani offers breathtaking views of the Katyuri Valley, the River Gomti and the snowy peaks of Panchachuli, Nanda Kot, Nanda Devi, Trishul, Nanda Ghunti, Chaukhamba, and Kedarnath.
-Anasakti Ashram, Pant Museum, and Lakshmi Ashram are also popular among tourists.
+Kausani offers breathtaking views of the Katyuri Valley, the river Gomti and the snowy peaks of Panchachuli, Nanda Kot, Nanda Devi, Trishul, Nanda Ghunti, Chaukhamba and Kedarnath.
+Anasakti Ashram, Pant Museum and Lakshmi Ashram are also popular amongst tourists.